xu4-engine/u4/README.md

 XU4 is a remake of the computer game Ultima IV.
 The goal is to make it easy and convenient to play this classic on modern operating systems.
 XU4 is primarily inspired by the much more ambitious project Exult.
-Linux is the primary development platform but it gets ported to Windows and MacOS X regularly.
+Linux is the primary development platform but it gets built for Windows regularly.
 It should be trivial to port to any system with [Allegro] 5.2 or SDL 1.2 support.

 XU4 isn't a new game based on the Ultima IV story -- it is a faithful recreation of the old game, right up to the crappy graphics.
 If you